ratify-project/ratify-web/docs/quickstarts/ratify-on-azure.md

 ## Sign container images in ACR

+Notation and Cosign are two options for signing container images.
+They produce different kinds of signatures and store them in the ACR.
+Depending on the tool you use, you need to configure Ratify accordingly to verify the signatures from each tool.

+You can skip this section if you have already used Notation or Cosign to sign your container images in ACR.

 ### Use Notation with certificates stored in AKV

 Depending on the type of certificates you use, you can refer to different documents to sign container images with Notation and AKV.